dhslrl321/zsmq/README.md

 You can quickly create a great message queue by following these steps!

-1. messaging server 와 dashboard 실행
+1. run messaging server and dashboard
 2. gradle dependency
 3. configure property
 4. Just U.S.E it!!

-## 1. messaging server 와 dashboard 실행
+## 1. run messaging server and dashboard

 ZSMQ provides two components: